Tories suffer losses in first electoral test for Sunak

 But in Hull, Labour’s attempts to regain the council from the Liberal Democrats failed, with Sir Ed Davey’s party tightening its grip on the authority.

-– The Tories lost control of three councils and suffered a net loss of 67 councillors.
+– The Tories lost control of five councils and suffered a net loss of 102 councillors.

 – Labour’s Chris Cooke won the battle to become mayor of Middlesbrough, defeating the independent incumbent Andy Preston with a swing of almost 20%, a result the party said was “beyond our expectations” and “exactly the kind of progress we needed to make in Teesside”.